JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Our news and media coverage including major transaction announcements, practitioner appointments and team expansions.

 We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

 We support a number of organisations through sponsorships.

-See our table of the changes by jurisdiction.
+See our below table of the changes by jurisdiction.